 - Great Hopes Plantation: Walk around at this middle-income plantation and try your hand at the Historic Trades (schedule varies by day)

-Momtrends was not paid for this post.
-We were provided with accomodations and passes to Colonial Williamsburg.
+Momtrends was not paid for this Family Vacation to Colonial Williamsburg post.
+We were provided with accommodations and passes to Colonial Williamsburg.